pyladies/global-conference/content/discord/_index.md

 * Watch them within Discord.

-The interaction will be **only on Discord** so we encourage you to stay around and join the **media channels** in order to watch the videos, because the chat will be disable on YouTube.
+The interaction will be **only on Discord** so we encourage you to stay around and join the **media channels** in order to watch the videos, because the chat will be disabled on YouTube.

 As you might have seen in our schedule, we have a **Main Room** and one for **Activities and Open Spaces**, which will be equivalent to the `main-room` and `activities-room`.